 Only 89kms until I reach Santiago de Compostela!
 I can hardly believe it but I’ve checked the numbers several times.

 This picture illustrates the moment when I knew I had less than 100km to go.
 At that point I almost gave up for the day.
-It had been a long hard slog to get there.
-Just then one of my Camino Buddies came by in company with some other peregrinos.
+It had been a long hard slog to get there, walking on a hard surface among industrial buildings.
+Just then, one of my Camino Buddies came by in company with some other peregrinos.
 “Don’t stop here Honey.
 This place is too ugly.
-Come with us”, they cried.
+Come with us!”, they cried.
 I could not argue.
 Porriño is a monstrous place – all concrete and factories – so I went.
 I walked 25.6km today, which I could not have done on my own.
-It was good to have a pacemaker for the day.
+It was good to have some pacemakers for a change.

 I’ve made a number of Camino Buddies along the Way.
 They are:

 - Axel & Suzanna – German

 - Anna & Flavio – Slovenian & Ecuadorian

 We’re all walking at different paces, staying behind or moving on.
 Katya, Axel & Suzanna went on when I rested in Ponte de Lima, Claire disappeared for a while but turned up again at Rubiães, the others I’ve met along the Way.
 Perhaps I’ll make other buddies before Santiago.
 I doubt any of these relationships will turn into lasting friendships but it’s great to see familiar faces at the end of a day’s walking.

 We peregrinos are like a gigantic tribe of nomads, moving across Europe.
 We follow the trails that lie like a spider’s web over the landscape.
 All travelling for different reasons but with one destination: